gitlabhq/gitlabhq/doc/ci/yaml/README.md

   script: rake spinach
 ```

-It's also possible to use multiple parents for `extends`.
+In GitLab 12.0 and later, it's also possible to use multiple parents for
-The algorithm used for merge is "closest scope wins", so keys
+`extends`.
+The algorithm used for merge is "closest scope wins", so
-from the last member will always shadow anything defined on other levels.
+keys from the last member will always shadow anything defined on other
+levels.
 For example:

 ```yaml
 .only-important: